Thursday, June 30, 2011

 LEGO “Robots in Motion” Curriculum Testing this Summer

+Another ongoing research project in the Computer Science Social Network is the integration of a Cognitive Tutor into our newly developed “Robots in Motion” Curriculum.
 The curriculum foregrounds measurement, angles, speed, scale, and rate as students learn to measure and make precise moves and turns using robots that come in a variety of shapes and sizes.
+The AI-based tutor uses special algorithms to provide hints and measure a student’s mastery of STEM concepts as he or she works through a series of engineering design problems. |

 If you don’t have a CS2N account, simply click "New User" to get started!